mildsunrise/voltrinket/README.md

 ## Use

+[Download](https://github.com/adafruit/Adafruit-Trinket-USB/blob/master/TrinketFakeUsbSerial_allfiles_20140131a.zip?raw=true) the `TrinketUsbFakeSerial` files, extract them and install the Arduino library
-Upload the `voltrinket.ino` sketch to your 5V Trinket.
+and upload the `voltrinket.ino` sketch to your 5V Trinket.

 Then, when the Trinket boots the sketch, run the python script: